andreabradpitto/turtlex/README.md

 - A [**POSIX**](https://en.wikipedia.org/wiki/POSIX)-compliant machine
 - [GCC](https://gcc.gnu.org/) compiler collection
 - At least 1 MB of free disk space

-The space required is intended for the repository contents + the compiled code.
-Please beware that running the code for an extended time span may produce much greater log file sizes (~ 7 MB per minute with the default [parameters](https://github.com/andreabradpitto/ARP-assignment#configuration-file)).

 ## ✅ Installation